EmilLytthansBoesen/EmilLytthansBoesen/README.md

 - 🌱 I’m currently learning how to use the LSQR and Green-Gauss method to solve coupled systems of second order partial differentail equations.
 - 💞️ I’m looking to collaborate on the MagTense project on DTU Energy
 - 📫 How to reach me emboe@dtu.dk
+- 💻 In usually code in Python and MATLAB and sometimes Cython.

 <!---
 EmilLytthansBoesen/EmilLytthansBoesen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.